anteater/anteater/README.md

 - LocalSettings\.php
 ```

-If your own app has its own secrets / config file, then its very easy to
+If your app has its own custom secrets / config file, then its very easy to
 add your own regular expressions.
 Everything is set using YAML formatting,
 so no need to change anteaters code.